saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 <img src="images/s4HpEsriDemoPics01.jpg">

 Copy the following code into the view editor.
-You can substitute the "SH" in ZXSH so that it matches your namespace.
+You can substitute the "SH" in ZXSH to match your namespace.

 ```
 @AbapCatalog.sqlViewName: 'ZXSHCSLSORDITFSZ'